ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_privilege_escalation.rst

     webserver ansible_user=manager ansible_become=true

 .. note::
-    The variables defined above are generic for all become plugins but plugin specific ones can also be set instead.
+    The variables defined above are generic for all become plugins but plugin-specific ones can also be set instead.
     Please see the documentation for each plugin for a list of all options the plugin has and how they can be defined.
     A full list of become plugins in Ansible can be found at :ref:`become_plugins`.